hadi-mintable/bc-pokedex/README.md

 ### Retrieving data: Apollo GraphQL and react-query

 - I was familiar with [tanstack's react-query](https://tanstack.com/query/v4/?from=reactQueryV3&original=https://react-query-v3.tanstack.com/), so aside from the magic that came with declarative querying, I love that it manages loading, fetching and error states for API calls
-- Handling the different states helps me build intentional and sympathetic UI for end users.
+- Handling the different states helps me build intentional and sympathetic UI for end users

 ### styled-components